satyapavan/uncle-tales/_pages/about.md

 1. filter duplicate messages
 1. post them into the blog

-For an elaborate implementation please head over the github implementation.
+For an elaborate implementation please head over to the github implementation.

 #### Next steps
 Sounds good, so what's next?